 - Developing, interpreting, and promoting the FDA Food Code and Voluntary National Retail Food Regulatory Program Standards

 - Identifying research needs to address emerging food safety concerns through the implementation of foodborne illness risk factor studies

-- Place greater emphasis on food safety at the point of retail sale;
+- Place greater emphasis on food safety at the point of retail sale; and

 - Promote food safety uniformity, mutual respect, and communication.